FranciszekPawlak/yolo-development/docs/05-application-services.md

 ### ScraperSchedulingService

-**Responsibility**: Schedules and coordinates article scraping jobs.
+**Responsibility**: Schedules and coordinates hourly article scraping jobs.

 **Key Functions**:
 - `scheduleSourceScraping(sourceId)`: Schedules scraping for a specific source
-- `scheduleBatchScraping()`: Schedules scraping for all active sources
+- `scheduleHourlyScraping()`: Schedules scraping for all active sources every hour
 - `rescheduleFailedJobs()`: Reschedules jobs that previously failed
 - `checkJobStatus(jobId)`: Returns the status of a specific scraping job